fusioncharts/dev_centre_docs/getting-started/ruby-on-rails/install-using-ruby-on-rails.md

 $gem install fusioncharts-rails
 ```

-That completes the installation of FusionCharts in your application.
+This completes the installation of FusionCharts in your application.
 To see how to create a chart, click [here]({% site.baseurl %}/getting-started/ruby-on-rails/your-first-chart-using-ruby-on-rails '@@open-newtab').

 ## Installing FusionMaps (map visualizations) for your project